 February 5, 1986

-The next owner, for a mere $995,000, will be buying a bit of Tamarac and Broward County history — the former home of Kenneth Behring.
+For a mere $995,000, the next owner will be buying a bit of Tamarac and Broward County history — the former home of Kenneth Behring.

-Behring came to Broward County in 1956 as a used car salesman and went on to become one of the county’s major developers, with such projects as Royal Palm Isles in Oakland Park and Tamarac Lakes among his first achievements.
+Behring came to Broward County in 1956 as a used car salesman and became one of the county’s major developers, with such projects as Royal Palm Isles in Oakland Park and Tamarac Lakes among his first achievements.

 Behring, who now lives in California, was an early developer of beachfront condominiums and a pioneer in developing adult communities.
 He tried, with limited success, to introduce prefabricated housing to the market here.